RasanenTapio/AzureR/README.md

 5. Find innovative and additive outliers from residuals of 1-3 ARIMA-models.
 (Add a feature to detect level shifts?)
 6. Generate summary tables and output.
 7. Output: Output most likely outliers.
 (Score outliers according to three models and return most likely outliers.)

+Outlier detection with subsampling (Mahalanobis distance)
+1. Sample small number of rows from matrix (for example n = 3): X_i
+2. Calculate covariance matrix
+3. Calculate inverse of covariance matrix
+4. Calculate Mahalanobis distances for all observations to sample X_i
+5. Select minimum distance
+6. Stantardize and z-test